ibmverse/verse-developer/tutorials/4_implementation.md

 ### Set up a web server
 You will need a place to host the web page you just created.
-You can either use [FireFox Thimble][1], or set up your own web server.

-For the purpose of this tutorial, you can use the Chrome Web Server to set up a localhost on your own laptop.
-If you are familiar with setting up your own server for hosting web pages, or prefer to use FireFox Thimble, feel free to skip to the next step [Edidt widget.json to point to your new URL](#edit-widget.json-to-point-to-your-new-URL).
+If you are familiar with setting up your own server for hosting web pages, or prefer to use some alternative solutions such as FireFox Thimble, feel free to skip to the next step [Edit applications.json to point to your new URL](#edit-widget.json-to-point-to-your-new-URL).

+Otherwise, you can use the Chrome Web Server to set up a localhost on your machine by following these steps:

-You can install the Chrome Web Server from the [Chrome Web Store][2] using your Chrome browser.
+Install the Chrome Web Server from the [Chrome Web Store][1] using your Chrome browser.

 After installing, you can launch it by navigating to `chrome://apps` in your Chrome browser, and click on the icon for the Chrome Web Server: